taikedz/bash-builder/README.md

 ## What is this?

 Bash Builder is a tool to help writing bash scripts as multiple files, but combining and distributing as a single file.
-Note that this is specifically intended for use with GNU bash - strict POSIX `sh` usage is not supported.

 Bash, as a language, lacks a usable mechanism to allow developing separate, loosely-related components in separate files, and building libraries of such files for re-use.